-- 2. Housing: AAG or your Host Company has provided you with temporary or permanent housing options listed in your Job/Training Offer. - If you have housing arranged by the Host Company, be sure you know what the requirements are for the deposit. - If your position includes housing, you cannot find your own housing without permission from AAG or the host company. - If your housing is Participant Arranged or AAG Assisted, please arrange and confirm your Housing BEFORE you depart for the U.S..
-You must have housing for the entire duration of your program. - Once you make a commitment to housing, please understand that you are obligated by U.S. law to pay rent on time and through the end of your contract. - Bring enough money to cover deposit and first month's rent. - If you change your housing during your program you are required to update SEVIS with your new address within 10 days.
+- 2. Housing: AAG or your Host Employer has provided you with temporary or permanent housing options listed in your Job/Training Offer. - If you have housing arranged by the Host Employer, be sure you know what the requirements are for the deposit. - If your position includes housing, you cannot find your own housing without permission from AAG or the host employer. - If your housing is Participant Arranged, please arrange and confirm your Housing BEFORE you depart for the U.S. You must have housing for the entire duration of your program. - If your housing is AAG Assisted, you are expected to stay in housing arranged for you for the entire duration of the program.
+If you are unable or unwilling to do so, please speak with your agency right away and select a position that does not come with AAG Assisted housing. - Once you make a commitment to housing, please understand that you are obligated by U.S. law to pay rent on time and through the end of your contract. - Bring enough money to cover deposit and first month's rent. - If you change your housing during your program you are required to update SEVIS with your new address within 10 days.